Shark tooth: History of discovery

 The oldest known records of fossilized shark teeth are by Pliny the Elder, who believed that these triangular objects fell from the sky during lunar eclipses.

 According to Renaissance accounts, large, triangular fossil teeth often found embedded in rocky formations were believed to be petrified tongues of dragons and snakes and so were referred to as "tongue stones" or "glossopetrae".
+In Malta, where these teeth are found in large numbers, they are linked to the legend of Saint Paul, who is said to have deprived the island's snakes of their venom after being attacked by a viper on his arrival on the island.
+These teeth are said to represent the apostle's tongue, and are known in Maltese as "Ilsien San Pawl".
+In German, they are called "Natternzungen" (the tongue of the Natrix, a water snake).
 Glossopetrae were commonly thought to be a remedy or cure for various poisons and toxins; they were used in the treatment of snake bites.
 Due to this ingrained belief, many noblemen and royalty wore these "tongue stones" as pendants or kept them in their pockets as good-luck charms.

-This interpretation was corrected in 1611 by the Italian naturalist Fabio Colonna, who recognized them as ancient shark teeth, and, in 1667, by the Danish naturalist Nicolaus Steno, who discussed their composition and famously produced a depiction of a shark's head bearing such teeth.
+This interpretation was corrected in 1558 by the Swiss naturalist Conrad Gessner, who wrote about their similarities with shark teeth, in 1611 by the Italian naturalist Fabio Colonna, who demonstrated the organic origins of these rocks, and, in 1667, by the Danish naturalist Nicolaus Steno, who discussed their composition and famously produced a depiction of a shark's head bearing such teeth.
 He mentioned his findings in a book, The Head of a Shark Dissected, which also contained an illustration of a C. megalodon tooth, previously considered to be a tongue stone.